RoEdAl/rpi0-cross-compile/README.md

 > [!IMPORTANT]
 > This demo is intended to use in *dockerized* environment.
 In *VS Code* just reopen this repo in container. `devcontainer.json` is provided.

+As a bonus this code also show you how to use external `arm-none-linux-gnueabihf` cross-compiler from [ARM GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain).

 ## Background

 Thoretically if you want to build executable or schared library for *Raspberry Pi* you can use *standard* `arm-linux-gnueabihf-gcc` cross-compiler from *Debian* or *Ubuntu*.
 Just proper compilation flags should be specified.
 You can use flags described [here](https://gist.github.com/fm4dd/c663217935dc17f0fc73c9c81b0aa845):